All images © by Roberto Piperno, owner of the domain. Write to email@example.com.

 The spelling of German names is often incorrect because of the lack of diaeresis and other signs of the German alphabet.

-References to Italian influences are by no way to be regarded as diminishing factors of the value of Austrian architects, painters and sculptors, nor as excluding the influence of other countries (chiefly France).
+References to Italian influences are by no way to be regarded as diminishing factors of the value of Austrian architects, painters and sculptors, or as excluding the influence of other countries (chiefly France).

-The basic aim of the section is to show Vienna as it appeared to an educated Italian subject of Empress Maria Theresa.
+The basic aim of the section is to show Vienna as it appeared to an educated Italian traveller in 1750.

 Pages in this section of the website in recommended order: